dokulabs/doku-catalog/README.md

 # Doku Service Catalog

-Official service catalog for [Doku CLI](https://github.com/dokulabs/doku-cli) - a collection of pre-configured services ready to run locally.
+Official service catalog for [Doku CLI](https://github.com/dokulabs/doku-cli) - a curated collection of 24+ pre-configured services ready to run locally with a single command.

 ## Overview

 This repository contains service definitions for popular development tools and infrastructure services.
-Each service is defined in TOML format with complete configuration including:
+Each service is defined in YAML format with complete configuration including:

-- Docker images and versions
+- 🐳 Docker images and versions
-- Port configurations
+- 🔌 Port configurations
-- Environment variables
+- 🔐 Environment variables with defaults
-- Health checks
+- ✅ Health checks
-- Resource requirements
+- 💪 Resource requirements
-- Configuration options
+- ⚙️ Configuration options
+- 🧩 Multi-container support
+- 🔗 Dependency management

 ## Available Services